robinawilliams/ocd_file_editor/readme.md

    - Use " - " and "\_\_-\_\_" in the preprocessed file name.
 For example, "Artist - WORDS TO MOVE__-__ .mp3"

 ### Name Normalizer
-Name Normalize a folder containing files for easy use with File Renamer.
-You can include certain file types by changing file_extensions in the config.ini file.
+Name Normalize a file or folder containing files for easy use with File Renamer.
+You can include certain file types by changing file_extensions in the dictionary.json file.
+  - Drag and drop a file/folder into the window or choose "Browse" to select one.
   - "Append "\_\_-\_\_ " to the file name"
   - "Artist Search"
   - "Include subdirectories"